-Simply put, revenue is the total amount of income a business generates in a given period, prior to subtracting any deductions.
+Revenue is the total amount of income a business generates in a given period, prior to subtracting any deductions.
 Taking all of the business’s sales from the year would calculate its annual revenue.

-To be more precise, revenue is the total amount of money generated from the sale of goods or services – only from typical business operations.
+Note that this only includes money generated from the sale of goods or services – only from typical business operations.
 Interest in a bank account, for example, would not count toward a company’s revenue.

 It is also important to note that there are two kinds of revenue: gross revenue and net revenue (or net sales).
 Gross revenue is the total sales a company processes in a given period, whereas net revenue takes into account the cost to process those sales.
 This usually includes discounts on items, returns, and allowances.